EUCAIM/fl_demonstrator/fl_platforms/substra.md

 A network is **already** deploy on the Owkin side.
 The objective of the EUCAIM deployment is to deploy **new backends** and **frontends** to connect to this already existing network.
 This deployment needs a **Kubernetes** cluster up and running per backend.

 The documentation provides a [**How to guide to deploy Substra**](https://docs.substra.org/en/0.30.0/operations/walkthrough.html).
 As we are in a case where part of this deployment already exists, some of this guide can be skipped.
+The different steps of the guide are listed below with some additional instructions.

 The existing network correspond to the bundle version **Substra 0.30.0.** Cf here to find all component version compatible with the **0.30.0** version → [Compatibility table](https://docs.substra.org/en/0.30.0/additional/release.html)